MCP Server

 AI Agent Integration

-MCP-compatible AI assistants can connect to the Praxis SSE server to control the entire C2 network.
+MCP-compatible AI assistants can connect to the Praxis MCP server to control the entire C2 network.
 This enables AI agents to discover nodes, run recon, create sessions, execute operations, and search traffic — all through structured tool calls.

 Configuration